peach bourbon pork tenderloin

 Plating this dish is one of the cleaner moments in the kitchen because everything cooperates.

-Spoon the roasted garlic potato purée onto the plate first.
-Use the back of a large spoon to pull it across the center in a broad sweep.
+Spoon the roasted garlic potato purée into a warm wide bowl first.
+Use the back of a large spoon to pull it across the base in a broad sweep.
 Not a full circle, not a neat pile.
 A movement.
 This gives the plate direction and creates a base for the tenderloin to rest against.

 Finish with fresh thyme sprigs or microgreens across the top.
 If you have edible flower petals, use them.
 They do something to the presentation that no other garnish matches.
 On a white plate, this dish looks like it arrived from somewhere with a waiting list.